javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/settings.md

 - `'export'` - Analyze `export` statements
 - `'dynamic-import'` - Analyze [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) statements (`import()`)

-All plugin rules will be applied to the nodes defined in this setting.
+All plugin rules will be applied to the nodes defined in this setting. **Modify the default value only if you want to exclude some of the built-in dependency nodes from analysis.**

 ```js
 export default [{